 Even if it only addresses the form, it is clear that a request for rectification of the grounds for grant is indeed related to the grant of the patent (point 3.3 of the reasons): consequently, the Technical Board of Appeal is competent ( point 6 of the reasons)!

 decision G1 / 97 was issued on December 10, 1999.

-Section 56.1.
-Appeal on appeal / request for review
+Appeal on an appeal / request for review

 Following a decision of rejection by a Board of Appeal, an appellant appealed against that decision, stating that the decision to dismiss was taken by a Chamber exercising the jurisdiction of the Opposition Division in accordance with theA111 (1) CBE73 and that, therefore, his decision was subject to appeal.

 However, the Grand Chamber disagrees: the decisions of the Boards of Appeal of res judicata as soon as they are rendered, a remedy according to theA106 CBE73 against these decisions is therefore excluded (point 2.a of the reasons).
 TheA111 (1) CBE73 the Boards of Appeal are not obliged to dismiss cases at first instance so that the parties retain a right of appeal: the Boards of Appeal retain discretion to reform decisions.

 Such an appeal must be declared inadmissible by the Board of Appeal which has taken the decision whose revision is requested: the decision of inadmissibility may be made immediately without procedural formality.

 A122 and A121 for correcting a violation of a fundamental procedural principle

 In addition, the complainant had filed restitutio in integrum (A122 CBE73) and in continuation of the procedure (A121 CBE73).
 He maintained that he had not had the opportunity to file additional sets of claims despite all the attention he had given to the case, since the Board of Appeal had never indicated his intention to reject.